matildeopbravo/dotfiles/README.md

 - [nospace](./scripts/nospace) - Removes spaces from filenames (made by [JFF](https://github.com/JoseFilipeFerreira/toolbelt))
 - [lyrics](./scripts/lyrics) - Fetches lyrics for a given song or the current playing song on spotify by default
-- [dmenu_script.sh](./scripts/dmenu_script.sh) - Dmenu which shows all hosts in config file and starts an ssh connection with the selected one.
+- [ssh_menu](./scripts/ssh_menu) - Dmenu which shows all hosts in config file and starts an ssh connection with the selected one.
+- [crypto.sh](./scripts/crypto.sh) - Gets current value of my choice of cryptocurrencies and calculates how much money I have in my crypto wallet in euros